nMag08/odin-recipes/README.md

 # odin-recipes
-Mini site with Ukranian recepis
+Toy mini-site with a popular Ukranian recepis.
-Demonstrated examples of using links, id anchors, images, text elements arrangement.
+Simple demonstration of implementation of links, links to id tags, images, text arrangement with elements.
 No CSS used, HTML only